cashewkernchen/howtogdpr.me/_gdprs/facebook.md

 ![index page](/images/sites/facebook/html.png)

-# How can I delete all information stored about me
+# How can I delete all information stored about me?

 * Open the [Your Facebook Information Page](https://www.facebook.com/settings?tab=your_facebook_information)
 * Click on **View** next to **Delete Your Account Information**